I build AI products, advise the ventures around them, and research what comes next.

 I'm Gregory O'Connor.
 I build AI systems that have to hold up outside the demo.
 The work I like sits where product judgment and model behavior stop being separate problems.

 MIT-trained Ph.D., based in New York.
 I've been building technical systems for a long time.
-Recent work includes a confidential entertainment-industry AI application and advisory work with an AI startup.
+Recent work includes Scenefiend, a consumer SaaS now in private beta; venture advisory to an early-stage consumer fintech; and a board-advisor role at NAVIA AI.

 I'm usually most useful when a team has a real workflow, partial data, and pressure to ship before the system is fully understood.